 Juha Kulmala and Pauliina Haasjoki recite from their new poetry collections.
 Kulmala’s RESET digs under waste and garbage and finds something of beauty, meaning, and anxiousness, which art must prevail through disaster.
 Haasjoki’s Nausikaa is a feminist and planetary work of poetry, that studies the cycle of matter and interspecies relations.

 During the evening we get to hear poetry in multiple languages and translated into Finnish.
-Katariina Vuorinen and Zoila Forss give a dialogic, bilingual reading in Spanish and in Finnish of Vuorinen’s collection Myöhempien kesien jumalat.
-Antonella Anedda and Hannimari Heino recite in Italy and in Finnish from Anedda’s poetry selection Anatomioita.
-Ann Jäderlund recites her poems in Swedish, which Jyrki Kiiskinen offers in Finnish.
+Katariina Vuorinen and musician Otso Helasvuo give a bilingual reading in Spanish and in Finnish of Vuorinen’s poetry collection Myöhempien kesien jumalat.
+Antonella Anedda and Hannimari Heino read in Italy and in Finnish from Anedda’s poetry selection Anatomioita.
+Jyrki Kiiskinen reads Finnish translations of Ann Jäderlund’s poems.
+Unfortunately, Ann Jäderlund is unable to attend the event.

 J. P. Sipilä presents an audiovisual performance with his multimedia installation Illan tullen (huomennakin), which is built in the web.
 The piece moves through text, pictures, and sounds between different spaces that we are not used to facing in an ordinary web browser.
 Essential part of the experience is the rich and intimate soundscape, created by Bereen Ondo, Machinefabriek, and Samuli Sailo.